 Prior to the first session, I have clients fill out a welcome packet that has questions to help think about which areas of their lives are/are not working, what they want to change, and where they would benefit from support.

 During the sessions, trained life coaches do NOT give advice.
 Rather, a coach asks questions to help you access the wisdom of your inner self.
-In my Life Coach Certification Program at the Fearless Living Institute, I was trained to ask the right questions.

 You are the expert in your life, so a coach doesn’t tell you what to do (you hire a consultant to do that).